GovStackWorkingGroup/bb-workflow/test/plan.md

 **Next Step:** come up with the "canonical workflow processes" that we want to test and document them in a BPMN diagram.

+- @aare - should we use yaml? json? we must have a textual definition of these canonical worfklows

 ## Levels of Tests

 1. ensure that application can be launched via docker with a adaptor and a security server